-The bar has been relegated to a small counter at one side, and inside there's not much in the way of original features – instead the plain walls have been painted in Gordon Ramsay greys and oversized drum lightshades hang throughout.
+The bar has been relegated to a small counter at one side, and inside there's not much in the way of original features.
+This is not to say that it isn't attractive, with its soothing grey walls decorated with large, semi-abstract paintings.

 Guildford Arms 55 Guildford Grove

 020 8691 6293

 Open Noon-11.30pm Tue-Sat; noon-10.30pm Sun

 Pub meal for two with drinks and service: around £60